-The Early Years Alliance 'three key commitments' are broad statements against which policies and procedures across the organisation will be drawn to provide a consistent and coherent strategy for safeguarding children young people and vulnerable adults in all services provided.
-The three key commitments are:
+The Early Years Alliance 'four commitments' are broad statements against which policies and procedures across the organisation will be drawn to provide a consistent and coherent strategy for safeguarding children young people and vulnerable adults in all services provided.
+The four key commitments are:

-- 1. The Alliance is committed to building 'a culture of safety' in which children, young people and vulnerable adults are protected from abuse and harm in all areas of its service delivery. - 2.
-The Alliance is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in 'What to do if you are worried a child is being abused' (HMG 2015) and 'No Secrets (updated by the Care Act 2014) and Working Together 2018. - 3.
-The Alliance is committed to promoting awareness of child abuse issues throughout its training and learning programmes for adults.
-It is also committed to empowering children, young people, and vulnerable adults, through its curriculum, promoting their right to be 'strong, resilient and listened to'.
+- 1. The Alliance is committed to empowering children, young people, and vulnerable adults, promoting their right to be 'strong, resilient, actively listened to, and heard'. - 2.
+The Alliance upholds a culture of safety in which children, young people and vulnerable adults are protected from abuse and harm in all areas of its curriculum and service delivery. - 3.
+The Alliance is committed to preventing harm and responding promptly and appropriately to all incidents or concerns of abuse that may occur.
+Working with statutory agencies to achieve the best possible outcomes for every child. - 4.
+The Alliance is dedicated to increasing safeguarding confidence, knowledge and good practice throughout its training and learning programmes for adults, advocating support and representation for those in greatest need.